Orthodontic Care for Teenagers

-Invisalign Teen can treat many conditions that can be fixed with braces, but there are some situations in which it’s not the most appropriate treatment.
+Invisalign Teen can treat many conditions, but there are some situations in which it’s not the most appropriate treatment.
 We’ll discuss your needs and goals to make sure that the treatment plan we choose is the best one for your child.

 Caring for Braces as a Teenager

-Most teenagers are ready for a bit more independence, and braces can be a great way to “test the waters”.
-We’ll discuss how to care for braces and teeth with both you and your teenager to make sure both of you know what is expected.
+Most teenagers are ready for a bit more independence, and braces can be a great way to test the waters.
+We’ll discuss how to care for braces and teeth with both you and your teenager to make sure both of you know what to do.

-Quite often, a teenage patient knows that there is a problem with their teeth, they want the problem solved, and they know what’s involved in correcting it.
+Quite often, a teenage patient knows that there is a problem with their teeth and they want the problem solved.
 This means that they can be quite motivated towards this - they want a great smile too.

-Encourage your teenager to take care of his or her braces independently, but be prepared to step in if a little extra support is needed.
-Improper or inconsistent hygiene habits while wearing braces can have permanent repercussions, so this is something that should be taken seriously.
+Encourage your teenager to take care of his or her braces independently, but be prepared to step in if extra support is needed.
+Improper or inconsistent hygiene habits while wearing braces can have permanent repercussions, so this is something that should be monitored.

-Brace care isn’t just about eating the wrong food – chewing things that aren’t food (pens, zips, and buttons) and similar activity (“I was just opening a bottle with my teeth”) can mean all sorts of damage for braces.
+Orthodontic care isn’t just about eating the wrong food – chewing things that aren’t food (pens, zips, and buttons) and similar activities can mean all sorts of damage for braces.

-So can doing healthy things that are normally a good thing - certain sports can be damaging to braces (and the teeth and the rest of the mouth) if you don’t take careful precautions like wearing a mouthguard, and we can talk about this, give you advice, and offer a range of mouthguard options too.
+So can doing healthy things that are normally a good thing.
+Certain sports can be damaging to braces (as well as teeth and the rest of the mouth) if you don’t take careful precautions like wearing a mouthguard, and we can talk about this, give you advice, and offer a range of mouthguard options too.

 When Braces Come Off

 People don’t come to see us because they want orthodontics; they come to see us because they want the benefit that orthodontics can give them.
 When the orthodontics is finished, the braces come off, and you get to enjoy your new smile.
-In order to keep things that way, in order to stay as delighted with your smile as you were the first time you looked in a mirror after we took the braces off, you need to follow the after-treatment instructions – and the first of these is to wear your retainers.
+To keep things that way and stay as delighted with your smile as you were the first time you looked in a mirror after we took the braces off, you need to follow the after-treatment instructions – and the first of these is to wear your retainers.

-We can’t emphasise enough how important this is and how disappointed people can become if they don’t follow some very simple and undemanding instructions.
+We can’t emphasise enough how important this is and how disappointed people can become if they don’t follow some straightforward and undemanding instructions.
 For a teenager, that determines the smile they’ll have as a young adult and beyond.

 Call Swords Orthodontics today (01 810 7622) to schedule an appointment for you and your teenager to meet Dr Murray and his team.
-Your initial visit is free, and it’s a great opportunity for you both to learn more about orthodontics and how it can help for your teenager get a great smile to start their adult years.
+Your initial visit is free, and it’s an excellent opportunity for you both to learn more about orthodontics and how it can help for your teenager get a great smile to start their adult years.